 Notice how the sweet is in all caps?!
 Everyone likes hearing compliments, and in business, it’s no different.
 Take the time to let the person know why you like their site/product and why it’s a good fit for your proposal.
 Along with this, make sure to craft your email so that it is short, sweet, and to the point – nobody wants to read a novel.

 3. Stay on Target

 Just because you’re targeting women and I’m targeting women – doesn’t necessarily mean we’re targeting the same audience.
 Do your due diligence and learn about the person you’re pitching.
 Most websites have all the information you need on a few key pages.
 Take the time to seek out these pages.
 These pages are generally labeled: About, Advertising, Contact, FAQ, Write For Us, etc.

 Take it one step further by familiarizing yourself with their content and products.
 Follow them on their social channels and share their posts.
-By doing this, you can ensure that there is a good fit between your audiences and it will help to build and nurture the relationship.
+By doing this, you can ensure a good fit between your audiences and help build and nurture the relationship.

-To stay on track, keep a spreadsheet containing the recipient's names, email addresses, websites, social media profiles, the date of the first contact, date of follow-up, and responses.
-Having clear documentation will keep you organized so that you don't contact recipients with the same request over and over again.
+To stay on track, keep a spreadsheet containing the recipient’s names, email addresses, websites, social media profiles, the date of the first contact, date of follow-up, and responses.
+Having clear documentation will keep you organized so that you don’t contact recipients with the same request repeatedly.